Sparkie1387/Rachel-s-Mobile-Beauty-Treatments/README.md

 TESTING:

 I have manually tested the site extensivly by clicking on each tab and making sure each tab goes to the correct location and provides the correct information and also doesn't open a new window so the back and forward buttons can be used.
 I have also click both facebook and instagram links on all pages to make sure the open a new window and connect to the relevant sites.

 DEPLOYMENT:

+I deployed my project using github pages.
+After saving my work using the git commands of git add, git commit and git push I then went to options and to the github pages section and selected source and then the master branch option then refreshed the pages to save I clicked on the link to the site to test and works perfectly.